kieferrm/vscode-markdown/README.md

-This repo is no longer active.
+This repo is **no longer active**.
 All code as been moved to https://github.com/Microsoft/vscode/tree/kieferrm/markdown and will be merged into master from there.

 # Refactoring VSCode Markdown Editor